SimulationTools/SimulationTools/Source/Documentation/English/Guides/Data Representations.md

  "Packages" -> {

     GuideSection[
+      "DataRepresentations",
+      {"ToList" -> "Convert a DataRepresentation to a Mathematica list", "Add" -> "Add two DataRepresentations together, resampling onto a common coordinate range grid if necessary", "ToListOfData" -> "extract the data from a DataRepresentation", "ToListOfCoordinates" -> "extract the coordinates from a DataRepresentation", "CoordinateRanges" -> "get the list of minimum and maximum coordinates of a DataRegion", "Slab" -> "extract (possibly lower-dimensional) slabs of data from a DataRegion", "NDerivative" -> "Numerically differentiate a DataRepresentation"}],

+    GuideSection[
       "DataTable",
-      {"DataTable" -> "representation of 1-dimensional time-series data", "MakeDataTable" -> "convert a list of pairs of numbers to a DataTable", "ToList" -> "convert a DataTable to a list of pairs of numbers", "NDerivative" -> "numerically differentiate a DataTable",
-       "Phase" -> "Compute the phase (argument) of a complex-valued DataTable"}],
+      {"DataTable" -> "representation of 1-dimensional time-series data", "ToDataTable" -> "convert a list of numbers or another object to a DataTable", "Phase" -> "Compute the phase (argument) of a complex-valued DataTable"}],

    GuideSection[
      "DataRegion",
-     {"DataRegion" -> "representation of arbitrary dimensional data on an evenly spaced grid", "ToDataRegion" -> "convert an N-dimensional nested list of numbers to a DataRegion", "ToDataTable" -> "convert a 1-dimensional DataRegion to a DataTable", "GetData" -> "convert a DataRegion to an N-dimensional nested list of numbers", "GetDataRange" -> "get the list of minimum and maximum coordinates of a DataRegion", "SliceData" -> "extract lower-dimensional slices of data from a DataRegion", "Strip" -> "Remove a certain number of points from the outer layers of a DataRegion"}]},
+     {"DataRegion" -> "representation of arbitrary dimensional data on an evenly spaced grid", "ToDataRegion" -> "convert an N-dimensional nested list of numbers to a DataRegion" (*, "Strip" -> "Remove a certain number of points from the outer layers of a DataRegion" *)}]},

  "Tutorials" -> {
    "DataRegion",